“It is the process, immersed in the unknown whilst painting, that I treasure the most.

 ----

-Growing up in Paris in the 60’s, Alain began drawing at the French Academy, ‘La Grande Chaumière’ and in the studios of artist friends in Montparnasse.
-He, then after, practised automatic drawing exploring territories of the unconscious.
+Growing up in Paris in the 60’s, Alain began drawing at the French Academy, ‘La Grande Chaumière’ and in the Montparnasse studio of artists sketching sculptures and life drawings.
+He then started automatic drawing exploring territories which emerge from the subconscious, a decisive phase that led him to abstract painting.